Randalix/ssh-clipboard-sync/README.md

 # SSH Clipboard Sync

-A simple tool to synchronize clipboard contents between local and remote machines over SSH.
-This allows you to copy text on your local machine and have it automatically available on the remote machine's clipboard, and vice versa.
+A simple tool to copy data from a remote server back to your local machine's clipboard over SSH.
+Perfect for when you're working on a remote server and need to copy command output, file contents, or any text back to your local clipboard.

 ## Features

-- 🔄 Bidirectional clipboard synchronization over SSH
+- 📋 Copy data from remote server to local clipboard over SSH
-- 📦 Handles large clipboard contents with chunked data transmission
+- 📦 Handles large outputs with chunked data transmission
 - 🖥️ Cross-platform support (Linux, macOS, Android/Termux)
 - 🔒 Secure transmission over existing SSH connection
 - ⚡ Fast and lightweight with minimal dependencies